uc-cdis/gen3.org/content/products/data-meshes.md

 ---
-identifier: products/data-ecosystems
+identifier: products/data-meshes
-title: Gen3 - Products - Data Ecosystems
+title: Gen3 - Products - Data Meshes
-linktitle: /products/data-ecosystems
+linktitle: /products/data-meshes
 date: 2021-01-08
+aliases: /products/data-ecosystems
 g3Teaser:
-  title: Gen3 Data Ecosystems
+  title: Gen3 Data Meshes
-  detail: Data ecosystems consist of an interconnected network of data resources that are integrated by utilizing a common set of software services called the Gen3 Framework Services.
-These services support the emergence of data ecosystems by empowering data resources to interoperate through providing common protocols for user authentication and authorization, data indexing, and metadata services.
+  detail: A data mesh (aka data ecosystem) consists of two or more data commons, data repositories, knowledgebases, and applications over a common set of services (called mesh services).
+A optional data hub can search and discover data from across the mesh and move the data to a Gen3 Workspace for exploring and analyzing the data.
   para1: In a healthy data ecosystem, one finds multiple data commons, data repositories, knowledgebases, and other sources of data alongside cloud-computing platforms for large-scale processing of data and data portals, cloud-based workspaces, Jupyter notebooks and other applications for exploring and analyzing data.
 g3Feature:
   f1:
-    title: Gen3 Framework Services
+    title: Gen3 Mesh Services
-    detail: The Gen3 Framework Services are a minimal set of software services that provide open APIs for indexing data objects, associating metadata with the data objects, and controlling user access to data via a robust and flexible access control policy engine.
+    detail: The Gen3 Mesh Services are a minimal set of software services that provide open APIs for indexing data objects, associating metadata with the data objects, and controlling user access to data via a robust and flexible access control policy engine.
     fig1: /figs/features/index.svg
     fig2: /figs/features/auth.svg
     fig3: /figs/features/mds.svg